Dornavineeth/UnlearningFactory/docs/components.md

 The OpenUnlearning framework requires a structured approach for adding new components in the unlearning pipeline.

-This usually involves 3 steps:
+This process involves three main steps:
-1. __Implementing a handler__: This implements logic which the component uses.
-A single handler may be used by multiple components.
-For example, the handler for ROUGE score computation may support multiple evaluation metrics on various datasets.
+1. __Implementing a handler__: Define the core logic for the component.
+A single handler can be reused across multiple components.
+For example, a handler that computes the ROUGE score can support various evaluation metrics across multiple datasets.
-2. __Registering the handler__: This collects all the created handlers of a kind into a single mapping so that they can be accessed by a key.
+2. __Registering the handler__: Add the handler to a registry that links it to a key, allowing access during execution through the config files.
-3. __Adding a config file__: Here we set up a component in a Hydra config that uses the previously defined handler and set configuration hyperparameters for usage.
-These config files can now be provided in the arguments to the python script.
+3. __Adding a config file__:  Set up a configuration using Hydra that specifies the handler and relevant parameters.
+These configurations can then be passed directly as arguments when running Python scripts.

 ---